-But it is the nature of recitative to be fragmented and sparse and to lack variety of texture or timbre.
-So Bach's solution seems to have been to splice in phrases of recitative, arioso, instrumental ritornello and/or chorale, often (but not always) changing the tempo, thus generally aiming for the greatest possible range of musical contrast.
+But it is the nature of recitative to be fragmented and sparse and thus lack variety of texture or timbre.
+So Bach’s solution seems to have been to splice in phrases of recitative, arioso, instrumental ritornello and/or chorale, often (but not always) changing the tempo, thus generally aiming for the greatest possible range of musical contrast.

 The second movement has the alto(s) singing a bare and unadorned version of the chorale melody, interspersed with four interpolations of recitative.
 At first the chorale is presented two phrases at a time, latterly one.
 The lines of text are not, however, divided in any arbitrary manner.
-The chorale text is somewhat more reassuring than that of the opening chorus----we should not fear that which humans have contrived because God stands above them and will divert their attacks.
-The recitative sections provide instances and examples----God frees us from our enemies′ snares and repels the wickedness and evil emanating from the serpent's guile.
+The chorale text is somewhat more reassuring than that of the opening chorus—-we should not fear that which humans have contrived because God stands above them and will divert their attacks.
+The recitative sections provide instances and examples—-God frees us from our enemies′ snares and repels the wickedness and evil emanating from the serpent’s guile.

 The chorale phrases are made easily recognizable by the underpinning of a treading quaver bass line.
 This is formed through an extremely economical development of a simple four-note quaver motive in the continuo, its shape derived directly from the chorale tune.